NEED YOUR PLUMBING LICENCE IN NSW?

 - Tradesperson certificate: this licence allows you to work for a licensed plumbing company.
 You cannot sign off or work on your own; let alone start your own plumbing company.

 - Contractor Licence: this licence allows you to work as a contractor and start out on your own.
 You may also consider attaining a company licence and in turn personally applying for a qualified supervisor licence.
 Either way, you can go out there, market yourself and take on jobs.
 It’s important to note that you can only work within the plumbing work that you are licensed to do.
 See plumbing streams below.

 In order to attain your Tradesperson Certificate, you will require a Certificate III in Plumbing Services.
 The streams you complete when you complete your qualification are the ones that will show up on your licence.
 Qualify Me!’s course advisors will walk you through the streams and make sure you choose the right ones.

 To attain your plumbing contractor licence you require certain units to be completed from the Certificate IV in Plumbing Services qualification.
 These qualifications need to line up with DFT’s list of units for each stream.
 Again, a Qualify Me! course advisor will walk you through the process.

 There are a number of streams that fall under the plumbing licence.
-You will need to satisfy both experience and academic requirements for each stream in order to have them added onto your licence.
+You will need to satisfy both experienced and academic requirements for each stream in order to have them added to your licence.
 The streams available are: